 Prepare for next year.

 While this tip won’t necessarily work for this holiday season, you can start saving and preparing for Black Friday 2019!
-I would start by looking at what you’re spending in 2018, and use that as an approximate savings goal.
+I would start by looking at what you’re spending, and use that as an approximate savings goal.
 You can then start setting aside a little bit of money each day, each week, or even each month.
 This can really take the sting out of the holiday spending season and prevent you from going into debt.

 Another way to prepare for next year is by taking part in a holiday savings challenge, such as the $20 Savings Challenge.
 This is a great way to easily save $1,040 this year without noticing!
 All you have to do is put aside $20 each week for a year, meaning you’ve saved $1,040.